martelosaurus/paper-LOLM/README.md

 duration_breaks=seq(1/365,10+1/365,.25)
 estimator(c("lag_age","age"),duration_breaks,"equipment",X)
 ```
 Ensure that all scripts and data live in the same directory.
+Figures are saved in the working directory as .pdf.

 ## Numerical work
 Written in Python.
 Requires `numpy`, `scipy`, and `matplotlib`.
 The module is `perfect_good_news.py`.
 The `Equilibrium` object has two methods, `plot_val`, which plots values and prices, and `plot_pdf`, which plots probability densities.
 For figures, run